Kansas ponders open churches, abortion limits in pandemics

 But Republicans are deeply split over how much to limit the power of state and local officials during future pandemics.
 Kelly kept a statewide stay-at-home order in place for five weeks last spring to check COVID-19′s spread.
 But the GOP-controlled Legislature later forced her to accept local control over mask mandates and the restriction of businesses and public gatherings to keep a state of emergency in place under a law that expires March 31.

-Gov. Kelly has already sent a warning shot, letting legislators know that she’s poised to veto legislation the Senate has just approved: “Senate Bill 273 jeopardizes the state’s ability to respond swiftly and effectively to disasters and emergencies.
-The Legislature’s role in an emergency is oversight, not inserting itself into the decision-making process.
-I won’t hesitate to veto any bill that slows or undermines my ability to respond to a crisis and save lives,” Kelly warned.
+Kelly criticized the Senate’s bill, saying that it would jeopardize the state’s ability to respond quickly and effectively.

+“I won’t hesitate to veto any bill that slows or undermines my ability to respond to a crisis and save lives,” she said in a statement.

 The final version of the bill is likely to be drafted by negotiators for the House and Senate later this month after their chambers approve their own legislation.
-Some GOP lawmakers have complained that rank-and-file legislators were largely bystanders for most of the time after COVID-19 first reached the state in March 2020.
+Some GOP lawmakers have complained that rank-and-file legislators were largely bystanders for much of the time after COVID-19 first reached the state in March 2020, particularly early on.

 “Our voices were silenced,” said Rep. Mark Samsel, a Wellsville Republican.
 “We were told what to do, and we weren’t allowed to do anything about it or have a voice at the table for two months that we’ll never get back.”